Why your mother was right about evergreen shrubs..

 I already have a number of trees along my back wall and thought that I couldn’t have too many bare trunks, or it would look too much like a line.
 So I thought I would have to choose a ball, cone, spiral or other shape.
 And, although I don’t have any box blight in my garden, I didn’t want box, just in case.
 It’s rare that I spend £200+ on plants and I want to give them the best chance possible.
 My gardening friend, Posy Gentles, suggested Phillyrea.
 I did fall in love with a huge dark glossy ball of Phillyrea (within my budget at £85), but there was only one left.
 I also liked the bright green conifer-type mounds of Cryptomeria Japonica ‘Globosa Nana’ (£115) but a sign advising that ‘drought could prove fatal’ put me off.
 We have some very dry summers in Kent.

-Kylie and I became entranced by the repetition of shapes at different heights.
-I am trying to topiarise two holm oaks, which are also on either side of the bench.
+Kylie and I became entranced by the repetition of the same shape at different heights.
+I already have two holm oaks on either side of the bench, which I am slowly turning into topiary.
 They will, I hope, be lollipop shaped one day.
 Maybe they would work with smaller lollipops beneath it and then a round ball beneath that?
 Once I’d visualised it, I fell for two very smart ligustrum lollipops, which only just bust the budget at £115 each.
 Victory!

 Old favourites given a modern twist